 FOOD SECURITY PROJECT

-This is a documentary project done in collaboration with the School of Interactive Arts and Technology and the Museum of Vancouver to curate stories around the COVID-19 Pandemic.
-This is a fourth-year Moving image course project.
+This is a documentary effort carried out in conjunction with the School of Interactive Arts and Technology and the Vancouver Museum to curate the pandemic tales of COVID-19.

 Music by Peter Rudenko and Xylo-Ziko